sourcegraph/about/content/blogposts/2023/cody-vscode-0-10-release.md

 ### Thank you

-Cody is [open source](https://github.com/sourcegraph/cody), and it wouldn’t be what it is without our amazing contributors.
-A big thank you to everyone who contributed, filed issues, and sent us feedback.
+Cody is [open source](https://github.com/sourcegraph/cody), and wouldn’t be what it is without our amazing contributors 💖 A big thank you to everyone who contributed, filed issues, and sent us feedback 🙏

 <hr style={{marginTop:"2rem",marginBottom:"2rem"}}/>